 This mastaba was the burial place of Nefermaat I (the son of Sneferu) and his wife Atet.
 The mastaba was built from mudbrick, but the inner walls were lined with limestone.
 Two small chapels or shrines were set into the eastern part of the mastabas; one for Nefermaat and the other for Atet.
 The chapels were beautifully decorated with scenes of hunting, fishing and farming and the western wall of each chapel contained an elaborate and beautiful false door.

 The largest mastaba at Meidum is that of an unknown noble who was probably one of the sons of Sneferu.
-Access to the burial chamber is by a tunnel left by tomb robber in antiquity.
+Access to the burial chamber is via a tunnel left by tomb robbers in antiquity.
 The huge blocks of stone that sealed the original entrance are still in place.
 The burial chamber is undecorated but contains the first known example of a red granite sarcophagus.
-Unfortunately the sarcophagus is uninscribed so we have no idea who it was intended for.
+Unfortunately, the sarcophagus is not inscribed so we have no idea who it was intended for.

 - Dodson, Aiden (2016) The Royal Tombs of Ancient Egypt

 - Malek, Jaromir (2000) “The Old Kingdom”, in The Oxford History of Ancient Egypt Ed I. Shaw